ChloeLodolo/frontend-mentor-product-preview/README.md

-# Frontend Mentor - product preview component solution
+# Frontend Mentor - Product preview component solution

 This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).